mattstratton1/nextjs-no-netlify/workshop-script.md

    > access token to do this.
 There's no need to explain the details.
 The
    > audience will probably want to use the GitHub app.
    >
    > (It will show the token!
-So explain “not going to show you my token!” and show a different tab (kitten picture!) while pasting the token in, and then clear the terminal before going back, so the viewers don’t get to see.)
+So explain “not going to show you my token!” and
+   > show a different tab (cute kitten (or dog) picture!) while pasting the token in, and then clear the terminal before going back, so the viewers don’t get to see.)

 * Build command, which is `npm run build-deploy` (using that `build-deploy` target we mentioned earlier)
 * Where to publish -  `.next` is OK